-must be fetched from disk and loaded into RAM each time they are used.
+must be fetched from secondary memory (disk) and loaded into primary memory (ram) each time they are used.

 FORMAT.EXE, CHKDSK.COM, and DISKCOPY.EXE are three examples of

 Parameters: [d:] = Drive which is to receive the format.

 - /s Include all system files necessary to make disk "bootable"